Shenmue I & II will be rereleased on current gaming plattforms, with a number of improvements.

-How could and afformentioned collections of features of both games could work in the menus?
+How could the afformentioned collections of features of both games work in the menus?
 Like a section for all the music and stuff.
 How many gameplay features of either game can make it over to the other one?
 Will Shenmue get the snapshot features aswell?
 Will the interface be changed to more closely match that in Shenmue II, including a health meter for the enemies?

 There could easily be a time skip and save anywhere option in Shenmue and free training in Shenmue II and those would greatly enhance and smoothen the experience.
 Especially the additions to Shenmue are very crucial to newcomers, who might not have the required patience.
-But it's also helpful if you have played the game countless times and just want to breeze through, or if you're even on a speedrun.
+But it's also helpful if you have played the game countless times and just want to breeze through, or even if you're on a speedrun.

 |A walk through Guilin with Shenhua will always be nice|

 Going from the link between I and II there is the question of the possible link with III.
 If both development teams and publishers can agree on a working solution we could get a feature to load a cleared Shenmue II save in Shenmue III after all.
 The fighting system will be greatly reworked for Shenmue III but the moves could still be left the same.
 Some of the moves could be made to carry over, as is their proficency aswell as a bunch of key items, capsule toys, money and not to forget, the date the game was finished on.

 Basically just how it worked going from I to II.
 This would definately be a welcome feature and yet another instance of Shenmue doing something that possibly no game has done before, perfectly bridging a 17-18 year gap between two releases of series.